jax-ml/jax/docs/multi_process.md

 it without needing the others.
 That attribute is not available under a {func}`jax.jit`.

-## Running on a subset of devices
+### Running on a subset of devices

-In the above examples, we used global meshes over all devices and ran SPMD computations.
-Multi-controller JAX also supports meshes over just a subset of devices, which is useful for writing MPMD programs where different computations are run on each mesh.
+In the above examples, we used global meshes over all devices.
+Multi-controller JAX also supports meshes over just a subset of devices, which is useful for running different computations concurrently on different devices.

 Let's define a mesh that includes just half of the global devices and place some data on it.
 We'll use the `devices` arg of `jax.make_mesh` to